 Sailboat survivors recount doomed Pacific voyage

-HONOLULU (AP) — Trapped on a storm-battered boat in the middle of the Pacific Ocean for nearly six months, Jennifer Appel and Tasha Fuiava were almost out of food and beginning to believe their luck had run out when they saw it: a U.S. Navy ship chugging toward them.
+HONOLULU (AP) — Trapped on a storm-battered boat in the middle of the Pacific Ocean for months, Jennifer Appel and Tasha Fuiava were just about out of food and beginning to believe they were completely out of luck when they finally saw it: a U.S. Navy ship chugging toward them.

 They had left Honolulu on May 3 aboard Appel’s 50-foot vessel the Sea Nymph for what was to be an 18-day journey to Tahiti, followed by months of leisurely cruising the South Pacific before returning home.